magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/commands/mftf.md

 #### Description

-Cleans any configuration files from the environment as well as any generated artifacts.
+Cleans any configuration files and generated artifacts from the environment.
 The `.env` file is not affected.

 #### Usage